GuidesAgent Guide

 If you are a solo agent spending under $500/month on ads: Start with Leadpages at $37/month.
 The drag-and-drop builder is intuitive enough to create a solid seller landing page in an afternoon.
 Upgrade to the $79 Pro plan when you are ready to A/B test headlines and form layouts.
 The ROI on A/B testing easily justifies the price increase once you have consistent traffic.

 If you are an investor or target "sell my house fast" searches: Carrot is purpose-built for this.
-Their templates rank well for motivated seller keywords — 30% of the top Google rankings for motivated seller terms are Carrot sites.
+Their templates rank well for motivated seller keywords.
+In fact, 30% of the top Google rankings for motivated seller terms are Carrot sites.
 At $84–$169/month, it is more expensive than Leadpages, but the SEO advantage can generate leads without any ad spend.
 One Carrot user in Florida generated 50+ motivated seller leads in 3 months from organic search alone.

 If you run a team and need CRM + landing pages in one system: Real Geeks at $299/month or AgentFire at $129 + add-ons give you an integrated system.
 The advantage is that leads flow directly into your CRM without third-party integrations.
 The disadvantage is less flexibility in page design and fewer A/B testing options.
 For a deeper look at how different CRMs handle lead routing and follow-up, see our real estate CRM comparison.

 If you are spending serious money on ads and need data-driven optimization: Unbounce at $90+/month is the power tool.
-Their Smart Traffic AI automatically routes visitors to the highest-converting page variant — no manual A/B test management needed.
+Their Smart Traffic AI automatically routes visitors to the highest-converting page variant, so no manual A/B test management is needed.
 This is overkill for agents spending $500/month on ads, but for teams spending $5,000+/month, the conversion lift pays for itself many times over.

 Platform pricing is not the full picture.
 Factor in these costs: